Gnanalingam Gunanathlingam

-Gnanalingam a/l Gunanathlingam (10 September 1944 – 11 July 2023) was a Malaysian businessman.
+Gnanalingam Gunanathlingam (Tamil: ஜ்ஞாநலிங்கம் குணநாதலிங்கம்; 10 September 1944 – 11 July 2023) was a Malaysian businessman.
 He was the executive chairman of West Port, Malaysia, one of Malaysia's leading port operators.

 The Singapore-born captain of industry, who grew up in Port Dickson and Kuala Pilah, was of Sri Lankan Tamil ancestry.
 He joined the privately held port in 1994 and was instrumental in steering the port into a leading cargo and freight player in Asia.

 Career

 Ports

 Initiated into the world of transport with his appointment to the Board Member of Port Klang Authority in 1987.

 Gnanalingam founded Kelang Multi Terminal Sdn Bhd (now known as Westports Malaysia Sdn Bhd) in 1994.
 He became the Executive Chairman in 1996 when Malaysia's first green-field port was privatized.
 He made it become Malaysia's largest privately owned port.

 Gnanalingam adopted “flexi-port & fast-port” approaches in advocating changes and defying conventional practices to cargo and ship handling, including by implementing integrated port charges,” the citation read.

 Gnanalingam was also cited for “de-mystifying” the general perception of the industry by the public, making ports more public-friendly creating public awareness and adopting the “garden port concept” making Westport probably the only such port in the world.

 Gnanalingam was credited with introducing innovative measures to win traffic during the 1997/98 financial crisis that saw Port Klang achieving positive growth as well as fostering feeding to Westport.